bnjmnsbl/LoRa-HelloByte/README.md

 ## Setup

 1. Arduino Mega 2560
 2. Dragino LoRa Shield v.
-14
+1.4
-3. A TTN Account with respective Keys for your Application & Device
+3. A TTN Account with respective Keys for your Network Session, Application & Device (ABP)

 ## Decoder Function
 Use the following function to decode your byte (in TTN->Application->Payload Formats)